snovvcrash/usbrip/README.md

 ## `pip` or `setup.py`

 First of all, usbrip is pip installable.
-This means that after git clonning the repo you can simply fire up the pip installation process and after that run usbrip from anywhere in your terminal like so:
+This means that after git cloning the repo you can simply fire up the pip installation process and after that run usbrip from anywhere in your terminal like so:

 ```
 ~/usbrip$ python3 -m venv venv && source venv/bin/activate